Table of contents

 Using “Standard Deviation” as a Measure of Data Spread or Dispersion

-A measure of dispersion tells you the spread of the data.
-This is important to know the spread of your data when describing your data set.
+A measure of Dispersion Dispersion refers to the spreading or scattering ...
+Learn More... in a Cumulative probability of a normal distribution with expecte...
+Learn More... units chart tells you the sign spread of the data.
+It is important to know the standard deviation rule spread of your data when describing your data set.
 Most describe a set of data by using only the mean or median leaving out a description of the spread.

 There are two main measures of spread or dispersion: